SRFNStack/spliffy/README.md

 ```

 The exported function names are request methods, any request method is allowed, **but must be all caps**

+Files named index.js can be created to handle the route of the name of the folder just like in apache.

 Handler arguments:
 - **url**: An object containing path and parameter information about the url